-A wise woman (i.e. random Instagram post) once said, “If leggings are wrong, I don’t want to be right,” and it was at that moment that I found my new life motto.
+A wise woman (i.e. random Instagram post) once said, “If leggings are wrong, I don’t want to be right.”
+And it just so happened that at that exact moment I found my new life motto.

 On average, I would say that I wear leggings 8 out of the 7 days of the week.
 So it’s safe to say they are 100% a wardrobe staple for me.
 They can be worn as a base layer when it’s cold; I usually wear a pair when I’m working out; they’re good for lounging about the house; and, thanks to the athleisure trend, I can now confidently wear them out of the house and still be considered fashionable.